micahjohnson150/scripts/topo_management/setting_up_a_basin/README.md

 * Move the file to this folder and rename to dem_sources.txt

 ## Makefile Inputs
-Feel free to edit the contents of the variables at the top of the Makefile to get the results desired.
+The top of the Makefile has several inputs variables which can be edited without much concern for raising errors.
+They are:

 1. DEM_SOURCE - Text file containing URLS to dem tiles to download
 2. BASIN_NAME - Name to use for naming files, and the proper name in the final topo